Has-if36/BitNet/README.md

 These steps will initialize your environment and allow you to use the correct Visual Studio tools.

+## Fixes/Workarounds 🛠

-### Fixing Immediate Issue 🛠
+### Fixing Immediate Issue

 #### Missing Headers

 - chrono
-    - common.cpp
-    - log.cpp
-    - imatrix.cpp
+    - common/common.cpp
-    - perplexity.cpp
+    - common/log.cpp
+    - example//imatrix.cpp      (if build with example)
+    - example//perplexity.cpp   (if build with example)

-### Fixing Build Issue 🛠
+### Fixing Build Issue

 #### Build Generator